Abdallah-Elsheikh/Abdallah-Elsheikh/README.md

 ---

-### 👨‍💻 Professional Profile
+### 👨‍💻 About Me

 I am a **Software Engineer** and **Computer Science Student** at Menoufia University with a unique edge: I possess a deep understanding of both high-level software development and low-level hardware integration.

-My academic and practical background involves **Electronics, Logic Design, and Microcontrollers**, allowing me to build systems that interact with the physical world, not just run on a screen.
+My academic and practical background involves Electronics, Logic Design, and Microcontrollers, allowing me to build systems that interact with the physical world, not just run on a screen.

 ✨ **Soft Skills & Community:**
 * **Volunteering:** Active volunteer and former PR Team member for **ICPC Menoufia**.